-Decision Table Templates
+Three Major Decision Table Templates

 The template "DecisionTableTemplate" serves as a template for all standard decision tables.
 All columns in this template are conditional meaning their names are always required.
-Here are the first two rows of this template:
+Here is an example of the first two rows of this template: